-The Rev. Dr. Timothy C. Ahrens is in his 16th year of ministry as Senior Minister of First Congregational Church, United Church of Christ in downtown Columbus.
+The Rev. Dr. Timothy C. Ahrens began his ministry as Senior Minister of First Congregational Church, United Church of Christ in downtown Columbus on January 23, 2000.
 A church known for its witness to social justice since its birth as an abolitionist congregation in 1852, Rev. Ahrens is the fifth consecutive senior minister from Yale Divinity School and is a lifelong member of the United Church of Christ.
-Under his leadership, First Church has doubled in membership during an era when seven downtown churches have closed their doors.
+He is a 1980 graduate of Macalester College with a double major in Religious Studies and Political Science.
+Since January 2000, under his leadership, First Church has doubled in membership during an era when seven downtown churches have closed their doors.

 Rev. Ahrens has preached in churches across the country and has served as preacher of the week in Chautauqua, NY; Lakeside, Ohio and Bay City, Michigan.
 He has preached, lectured and taught at Yale Divinity School and Chicago Theological Seminary.
 He has preached at the MAAFA celebration at St. Paul's Community Baptist Church in Brooklyn, N.Y.
 In October 2011, he spoke and offered a eulogy at a home-going celebration for the Rev. Dr. Fred Shuttlesworth in Birmingham, Ala.

 He has served the United Church of Christ at the association, conference and national level.
-Rev. Ahrens was ordained in his home congregation, St. John's United Church of Christ, in Lansdale, Penn., June 23, 1985.
+Rev. Ahrens was ordained in his home congregation, St. John's United Church of Christ, in Lansdale, PA, June 23, 1985.
 Before coming to First Church, he served as senior pastor of North Congregational United Church of Christ in northwest Columbus for more than 10 years.
-Prior to that, he served Bethany UCC, Cleveland, Ohio, and in three urban settings of ministry in St. Louis, New Haven and Philadelphia, stimulating growth and revitalization by helping congregations to become more multi-racial, more multi-cultural and more accepting and tolerant of all people.
+Prior to that, he served Bethany UCC, Cleveland, Ohio, and prior to his ordination, he served in three urban settings of ministry in St. Louis, New Haven and Philadelphia, stimulating growth and revitalization by helping congregations to become more multi-racial, more multi-cultural and more accepting and tolerant of all people.